Leading the National Security Ecosystem

 Preparation for the UK’s Integrated Review (IR) of Foreign Policy, Defence, Security and International Development continues at pace.
-Concurrently, the Intelligence and Security Committee of Parliament (ISC) has published a report into the threat from Russia, making clear the shortcomings in the UK’s response.

 The integrated review is a singular opportunity for UK national security leaders to propel us forward and break the impasse that has limited progress for the UK’s Fusion Approach.
 The opportunity requires a new collective response with participation welcomed from the broadest range of partners; a reimagining of the use of information; and critically, a new model for security leadership as too often the UK defaults to organisational responses to help manage increased complexity.
 For instance, the establishment of Computer Emergency Response Team-UK (CERT-UK) in 2014, closed down with accountabilities folded into the National Cyber Security Centre (NCSC) just 2 years later.